NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re's global financial strength.

 Learn more about Ohio general contractor license requirements.

-Oklahoma does not issue a state general contractor license.
-Licensing and permit requirements are handled by local municipalities or counties, so check with local authorities before beginning work.
+Oklahoma does not issue a state-level general contractor license.
+However, licensing and permit requirements are handled by local municipalities or counties.
+Be sure to check with local authorities before bidding on projects or beginning work to ensure you’re in compliance.

 Required business insurance in Oklahoma: